You can decorate a canvas bag with your favorite fabric in three steps! I made a fun DIY beach tote for summer pool trips. It’s SO easy!

 - Cut the fabric into 1" strips.
 Brush a layer of Mod Podge on the back of the top strip and smooth onto the tote.
 Let dry.

 - Repeat applying Mod Podge to the strips and smoothing onto the tote, spacing the strips out evenly.

 - Let dry, then brush a layer of Mod Podge over the top of each strip.
 Let dry completely before for laundering.

-Now that you know how to decorate a canvas bag with decoupage medium, you might one to try one of these other cool Mod Podge Fabric projects:
+Now that you know how to decorate a canvas bag with decoupage medium, you might one to try one of these other cool projects (some with Mod Podge Fabric):